vitalets/playwright-bdd/docs/writing-steps/hooks.md

 });
 ```

-For other options please see [BeforeScenario / Before](#beforescenario-before) section.
+All options and behavior are similar to [BeforeScenario / Before](#beforescenario-before).